-The SL2 Soloist features a 3-piece, though-body maple neck with an alder body, a compound-radius, 24-fret ebony fingerboard and Floyd Rose tremolo system.
+The SL2 Soloist features a 3-piece, though-body maple neck with an alder body, a compound-radius, 24-fret ebony fingerboard, and Floyd Rose tremolo system.
 This creates the fast, solid frame Soloists are known for.

-Where much of the rock and metal world is swaying toward active pickups, this guitars features passive Seymour Duncans, a JB at the bridge and SH-1 at the neck.
+Where much of the rock and metal world is swaying toward active pickups, this guitar features passive Seymour Duncans, a JB at the bridge and SH-1 at the neck.
 These pickups give the guitar a powerful but classic sound with plenty of character.

 - Pros: If you want a guitar with a legendary reputation and a classic sound for anything from hard rock to extreme metal, you don’t need to look any further than the Soloist SL2 Pro.